 One of the biggest drawbacks besides the width of the speakers is the fact that they’re directly connected with the subwoofer, so you won’t be able to turn it off and use only the speakers.
 This can be a game changer for people that don’t want to enjoy a deep bass line all the time.

-Great way to pass go around this is to decrease the bass level using the Gaming Software that comes together with the speakers or just use your headphones by plugging them in using the jack found on the back of the right speaker.
+A great way to pass go around this is to decrease the bass level using the Gaming Software that comes together with the speakers or just use your headphones by plugging them in using the jack found on the back of the right speaker.